Updated January 26, 2022

 Faculty, staff and students who are not fully vaccinated and have traveled outside of Connecticut and who intend or are required to be on campus within 14 days of their return to Connecticut must either:

-- Quarantine at home for a full 7 days and get tested 3-5 days after travel.
+- Quarantine at home for a full 7 days and get tested 3 to 5 days after travel.

 - If the test is negative, continue to quarantine for the full 7 days.